 One word of caution here: you will probably start a trend on your street when your neighbours see what a Professionally Designed and Installed Landscape Lighting System has done for your property!

 Lastly, but most often overlooked: by turning your pitch black Outdoor Space into an Amazing Work of Art, Landscape Lighting can also be considered as “therapeutic”.
 Why, because it has a tendency to improve the overall state of mental health, and especially during those long, cold and dark (Canadian) winter months.

 Like many things, with a little education you can definitely tackle this project yourself.
-But this is what Kichler (our landscape lighting manufacturer of choice) has to say about that…
+But this is what Kichler (one of our landscape lighting manufacturers of choice) has to say about that…

 “There are many elements to consider when purchasing a landscape lighting system.
 Design layout, voltage drop, safety, maintenance contracts – just to name a few.
 These are all important factors that can make a difference in your installation and the life of your system.
 Because of this, Kichler Landscape Lighting does recommend the use of a qualified contractor.
 Remember, this is an investment in your home, and you want it done in the best, most professional manner possible.”.

 We will let you be the judge, but we think that statement speaks for itself?

 That ultimately depends on how big your Outdoor Space is and the number of light fixtures we are installing.
 Some systems can be installed in as little as 1 or 2 days, while other more complex systems can take 1 or 2 weeks.
 The installation is performed during daylight hours, but we will need to come back after the sun goes down in order to tweak the system in order to produce the best possible results.

 No. As long as the outside plugs have power to them you do not have to be home during the installation.
 Once the installation has been completed we will need to be provided with access to your Wi-Fi network in order to set up the software program and pair the system with your network.